-Upon notification of a fine for parking violation, the violator will pay the designated fine in the Principal's Office.
+Upon notification of a fine for parking or traffic violation, the violator will pay the designated fine with the building bookkeeper.

 Vehicle operators that have more than three violations in one school year may lose parking privileges and the vehicle may be removed from the campus at the vehicle operator's expense.
 After the third violation a letter will be mailed with notification of loss of parking privileges and future removal of the vehicle at the operator's expense.
 Removal of the vehicle may occur every time the vehicle is driven or parked on campus thereafter.